plkoynov/SnackAttack/README.md

 4. Click "Grab a Snack" to start
 5. Navigate through the office!

-### GitHub Pages

-This game can be deployed to GitHub Pages by pushing the repository and enabling GitHub Pages in the repository settings.
-Simply navigate to `https://[username].github.io/RestaurantRunner/` to play online.

 ## 🎯 Tips & Strategies

 - **Collect treats strategically** — Don't just grab everything; manage your speed